usefulmove/usefulmove/lop/language-oriented-programming.md

 # Sudoku: The elegance of language-oriented programming in Scheme

-TODO - add GitHub link earlier
-TODO - add challenge to implement in other languages

 There are certain languages that offer not just tools for creating software but a canvas for expressing ideas elegantly and with incredible precision.
 Among these, Scheme—a dialect of Lisp—stands out for its unique combination of simplicity and power.
 Its macros and first-class functions allow superb dexterity in functional and language-oriented programming, where the language itself can be molded and stretched to fill the problem at hand.
 This blog post explores this beautiful aspect of Scheme through the lens of a backtracking Sudoku solver, demonstrating the language's ability to describe a solution to such a nuanced problem.

 Scheme, with its minimalist syntax and powerful macro system, encourages a different way of thinking about programming.
 It's not just about writing code; it's about designing a language (a domain-specific language) tailored to the specific problem you are trying to solve.
 This approach is particularly helpful when solving complex problems that can be described through the composition of simpler pieces.
 Sudoku, a logic-based number-placement puzzle, itself presents an intriguing problem: fill a 9x9 grid so that each column, each row and each of the nine 3x3 subgrids contain all of the digits from 1 to 9.